precice/preeco-orga/guidelines/guidelines-adapters.md

 - [ ] A.3: The documentation is rendered in a user-friendly way, either:
   - on precice.org (i.e., in `docs` subfolder, see [preCICE documentation of the documentation](https://precice.org/docs-meta-overview.html))
   - on another website
-- [ ] A.4: The logging is configurable, with levels at least "no logging, release logging, and debug logging".
+- [ ] A.4: The logging is configurable (either at run or at compile time), with logging levels at least `release` and `debug`.
+If not already covered by the `release`, a `none` level could be an additional level.
+List the available levels in the compliance document.
 - [ ] A.5: There is a peer-reviewed paper (at least in pre-print state) with a validation study, with all data available.
 - [ ] A.6: There are contribution guidelines described in or linked from a `CONTRIBUTING.md` file.
 - [ ] A.7: There is a pull request template.
 - [ ] A.8: There is documentation on how to extend the adapter (i.e., documentation about the software architecture).
 - [ ] A.9: There are unit tests to test components of the adapter, without running another simulation participant (and ideally, using the upcoming [general mocked interface](https://github.com/precice/preeco-orga/issues/4)).
 - [ ] A.10: The repository is ready to be integrated into the [preCICE system tests](https://precice.org/dev-docs-system-tests.html): A simulation can start using an unsupervised script and there is enough information to create entries under `component-templates/` and `components.yaml`.
+This mainly means that there is a clear script to run a case, and no human interaction is required during the run.
+Only the information needs to be provided, the case does not need to be already integrated.
 - [ ] A.11: The adapter is packaged either on the expected repositories of the respective solver community, or on [Spack](https://spack.io/) ([Spack packages](https://packages.spack.io/)).
+For integrated adapters, the adapter is included in main or add-on packages.

 ## Examples